adambard/learnxinyminutes-docs/fortran95.html.markdown

     !
 Input/Output
     ! ============

+    print *, b    !print the variable 'b' to the command line

     !
 We can format our printed output. print "(I6)", 320    !prints '   320'
     print "(I6.4)", 3    !prints '  0003'